pyrocko/pyrocko/doc/source/library/examples/index.rst

 Jupyter Notebooks
 -----------------

-Example notebooks are available in the `Pyrocko Notebooks Repository <https://git.pyrocko.org/pyrocko/pyrocko-notebooks>`_ - Contributions to the collection is highly welcome!
+Example notebooks are available in the `Pyrocko Notebooks Repository <https://git.pyrocko.org/pyrocko/pyrocko-notebooks>`_ - Contributions to the collection are highly welcome!

 Scripts collection